-This prestigious internship provides you the opportunity to work closely with members from various divisions including the National Security Branch, Criminal Investigative Division, Counterterrorism Section, Laboratory Analysis Unit, Technical Services Division, Human Resources and Information Systems Divisions, Financial Crimes Division, Training Academy, and Regional Field Offices.
+This prestigious internship provides you the opportunity to work closely with members of various divisions including the National Security Branch, Criminal Investigative Division, Counterterrorism Section, Laboratory Analysis Unit, Technical Services Division, Human Resources, and Information Systems Divisions, Financial Crimes Division, Training Academy, and Regional Field Offices.

 FBI Internships Programs